RDorville/EP1000/Electronics/electronics.md

 Kirchoff's second law (the loop/mesh law)

-- When the direction is taken into account, the sum of the potential differenes in any closed circuit is zero.
+- When the direction is taken into account, the sum of the potential differences in any closed circuit is zero.

 ### Electrical Components